Pavilion 21 MINI Opera Space

 The Pavilion was created as a temporary mobile space for experimental performances of the Bavarian State Opera in Munich.
-The dismountable construction offers place for 300 sitting or 700 standing spectators and can transported in normal freight containers.
+The dismountable structure offers place for 300 sitting or 700 standing spectators and can be transported in normal freight containers.

-Its modular construction makes it possible to re-mount the pavilion on any site or different urban structures and to adapt it to the particular needs.
+Its modular construction makes it possible to remount the pavilion on any site and to adapt it to particular needs.

-Mass and therefore weight are the decisive criteria for good acoustics.
-The conception of the Pavilion 21 MINI Opera Space therefore had to overcome a contradiction: to design a lightweight construction which must allow to be dis- and re-assembled quickly, but which at the same time meets the acoustical requirements of a concert hall.
+Mass, hence weight, are the decisive criteria for good acoustics.
+The conception of the Pavilion 21 MINI Opera Space therefore had to overcome a contradiction: to design a lightweight construction, which could be dis- and re-assembled quickly, but which at the same time meets the acoustical requirements of a concert hall.

-Hence how do you create the conditions for good acoustics despite a reduction of mass?
-Already the first considerations fixed in drawings show the basic idea of the Pavilion to introduce architectural elements which are on the one hand the spatial transformation of sound sequences, and which on the other hand develop sound reflecting and absorbing properties through their pyramid-like shape: “Soundscaping”.
+How do you create the conditions for good acoustics despite a reduction of mass?
+The first drawings already show the basic idea of the Pavilion, which is to introduce architectural elements that are on the one hand the spatial transformation of sound sequences, and on the other hand develop sound reflecting and absorbing properties through their pyramid-like shape: a soundscape.